MrKkyle/Shopify-Integrator-App/README.md

 ## Additional Information
 - The front-end was created solely using React.js
-- No bootstrap or tailwind CSS is included in this project's styles.
+- No bootstrap or tailwind CSS is included or used in this project's styles.